 The usual initial dosage of Lopressor tablets is 100 mg daily in single or divided doses, whether used alone or added to a diuretic.
 Increase the dosage at weekly (or longer) intervals until optimum blood pressure reduction is achieved.
 In general, the maximum effect of any given dosage level will be apparent after 1 week of therapy.
-The effective dosage range of Lopressor tablets is 100-450 mg per day.
+The effective dosage range of Lopressor tablets is 100 to 450 mg per day.
 Dosages above 450 mg per day have not been studied.
 While once-daily dosing is effective and can maintain a reduction in blood pressure throughout the day, lower doses (especially 100 mg) may not maintain a full effect at the end of the 24-hour period, and larger or more frequent daily doses may be required.
 This can be evaluated by measuring blood pressure near the end of the dosing interval to determine whether satisfactory control is being maintained throughout the day.
 Beta1 selectivity diminishes as the dose of Lopressor is increased.

 The dosage of Lopressor tablets should be individualized.
 Lopressor tablets should be taken with or immediately following meals.

-During the early phase of definite or suspected acute myocardial infarction, initiate treatment with Lopressor as soon as possible after the patient's arrival in the hospital.
-Such treatment should be initiated in a coronary care or similar unit immediately after the patient's hemodynamic condition has stabilized.
+Early Treatment: During the early phase of definite or suspected acute myocardial infarction, initiate treatment with Lopressor as soon as possible after the patient’s arrival in the hospital.
+Such treatment should be initiated in a coronary care or similar unit immediately after the patient’s hemodynamic condition has stabilized.

 Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of Lopressor each; give the injections at approximately 2-minute intervals.
 During the intravenous administration of Lopressor, monitor blood pressure, heart rate, and electrocardiogram.